top of page

 To those of you who find strong emotion––grief in particular––to be scarier than volatile weather, I tenderly extend this post as an offering of permission, perspective and perhaps a smidge of hope.

 In case it's the "hope" that turns you off, just hear me out, call me out, and we can hash this out together.
-I don't want to stumble blindly into a field of naive dreams, but I'm also not quite ready to say Game Over.
+I don't want to stumble blindly into a field of naive dreams, but I'm also not ready to say Game Over.

 Caveats aside?
-Well then, it must be game on.
+Well then, it's game on.

 Denial